sdsc-hpc-students/hpc-training-spring2019/wk10-06-07-19/README.md

 **Using Jupyter Notebooks**, by Mary Thomas: see https://github.com/sdsc-hpc-training/basic_skills/tree/master/how_to_run_notebooks_on_comet

-Link to Bailey Passmores GitHub repos: [github.com/bailatrix/repositories](github.com/bailatrix/repositories)
-  * PharmaPy: Reading csv files.
-Almost no data cleaning.
-Lots of detailed graph building with matplotlib.
-  * WeatherPy: Uses openweathermap API to import data.
-Minimal data cleaning and formatting in pandas.
-  * London-Traffic-Trends: Lots of data cleaning in pandas and simple use of matplotlib for visualizations.
-Note: Some of the notebooks don't load on the first try, but they are all there and working!

 ### 2. Machine Learning examples:
 Try one of the MINST example from Mahidhar's presentation.
 See slide 42.
 First, create a directory in week10 to put the codes into (e.g. mach.learn)